Need a Land Surveying Expert?

 An ILC is a certificate, not a survey!
 The measurements shown on an ILC are to the approximate record position of the property line.
 This line is subject to change if a full survey is performed.

 The dimensions are shown usually have a tolerance indicating that the measurements are not exact.
 The field methods employed for an Improvement Location Certificate are often not sufficient to precisely locate the deed line.
-If it is concluded that encroachments may exist but cannot be ascertained by the preparation of an Improvement Location Certificate, a note suggesting the preparation of a monumented land survey or land survey plat, to determine property line location, may be included.
-Since the majority of properties clearly have no encroachments, the Improvement Location Certificate provides a way of meeting the needs of the mortgage company and title company without the expense of a monumented land survey.
+If it is concluded that encroachments may exist but cannot be ascertained by the preparation of an Improvement Location Certificate (ILC), a note suggesting the preparation of a monumented land survey or land survey plat to determine property line location may be included.
+Since the majority of properties clearly have no encroachments, the ILC provides a way of meeting the needs of the mortgage company and title company without the expense of a monumented land survey.

 Can I build a fence based on my ILC?

 It is not recommended that any construction be based on an ILC.
 The property lines shown are a record position and are subject to change.
-For a more extensive survey, used for construction purposes, a land survey plat or an improvement survey plat are recommended.
+For a more extensive survey, used for construction purposes, a Land Survey Plat (LSP) or an improvement Survey Plat (ISP) are recommended.

 How much does an ILC cost?

 Three factors affect the cost of an ILC: timeframe, distance, and parcel size.
-The typical turnaround time is 3 weeks.
-If an ILC is needed in less time there is an associated "rush fee."
-If the parcel is an exceptional distance from our Colorado Springs office (i.e. Parker, Ft.
-Collins, Breckenridge) there are associated travel costs.
-If the parcel has multiple acres, oddly shaped such as a mining claim, or a commercial property, the cost can increase.
-All prices are estimated on an individual basis and will appear on the work order.
+The typical turnaround time is three weeks.
+If an ILC is needed in less time, there is an associated rush fee.
+If the parcel is an exceptional distance from our Colorado Springs office (i.e. Parker, Fort Collins, Breckenridge, etc.), there are associated travel costs.
+If the parcel has multiple acres, oddly shaped, such as is the case with a mining claim, or a commercial property, the cost can increase.
+All prices are estimated on an individual basis and will appear on the work order you receive from Apex Land Surveying and Mapping LLC.

 Does it matter where I live?